ale-novo/xpradar/README.md

 make
 ```

-This should build the application xpopengc in src/main.
+This should build the application in src/main.

 ### Run:

 Start X-Plane first.

-Edit the file inidata/default.ini and change the following items according to your OpenGC/X-Plane configuration:
+Edit the file inidata/default.ini and change the following items according to your X-Plane configuration:

 ```
 cd src/main
-./xpopengc wxr
+./xpradar default
 ```

 It should start a X window with a default gauge and tell you on the command line that it expects a X-Plane connection

 Start X-Plane with the xpserver plugin.
-You should see OpenGC display content changing according
+You should see the display content changing according
 To your flight data.
 The current code is in development, any updates welcome.